Skip to content

 Ways to maintain your mental health as an ambivert include:

-• Build and maintain healthy boundaries: Setting healthy boundaries is important for everyone, and ambiverts need to pay attention to the people or situations that consistently drain their energy or cause a sense of resentment.4
+• Build and maintain healthy boundaries: Setting healthy boundaries is important for everyone, and ambiverts must pay attention to the people or situations that consistently drain their energy or cause resentment.4

 • Seek therapy: If you’re struggling with balance, speaking to a therapist can help.
 In-person or online therapy options allow you to share your feelings and work on your mental health in a supportive environment.